timothywcrane/RTFM/README.md

 Minimal Dependencies:

 * nix (tested so far exclusively on Debian Buster... but AFAIK it should work on just about anything with the other dependencies installed)
-* bash - (may work in other shells but my #! announces bash)
+* bash (may work in other shells but my #! announces bash)
-* enscript - to created a ps file, the P (postscript) in PDF
+* enscript to create a ps file, the P (postscript) in PDF
-* ghostscript - To take the ps file and create a PDF via it's ps2pdf command
+* ghostscript to take the ps file and create a PDF via it's ps2pdf command
 * alsa-utils for end-of-script audio notification via aplay.
 * opening pdf at end defaults to xpdf